- Is smoking tobacco really addictive?

 There are no medical research reports on the cancer-causing effects of cigarette odors, but research does show that secondhand smoke (SHS) can seep into hair, clothing, dust, and other surfaces.
 Researchers call this “thirdhand” smoke.
 It refers to particles that are left on surfaces after you can no longer see the smoke.
 These particles can become airborne again when disturbed, or they can be picked up by people (especially babies and small children) who touch the surfaces and get particles on their hands and bodies.

 Polycyclic aromatic hydrocarbons (PAHs) are known carcinogens that have been found in settled house dust in the homes of smokers.
+Studies in mice and in the lab have suggested that these substances still have effects and may cause harm if ingested, but human studies have not been done.
 Though the cancer-causing effects of thirdhand smoke is not known, this is an active area of tobacco research.

 For more information, see our document called Secondhand Smoke.